AbinayaThulsi/MSR-Assignemnt-3/README.md

 # Threat

 The model is slower than the methods based on Siamese neural networks.
 Hence the runtime itself is high with GPU.
-In our case, as mentioned by in assignment 2 we ran using CPU so the time taken will be even more.
+In our case, as mentioned by us in assignment 2 we ran using CPU so the time taken will be even more.
 Hence, we decided to work on reducing the runtime using other algorithms.

 # Theory

 If this has to be used in real-time and GPU is not available then it will be difficult to find the bugs as the time taken will be more.
 We are planning to address this issue by using different algorithm in Siamese network which is YOCO(You Only Compare Once).
 YOCO compares many records in one forward propogation.
 Using this we can reduce the run time.
 We have got some idea about few alternate algorithms that can be used.
 We will try to overcome this issue by trying the different algorithms.

-# Research
+# Experiment

 As mentioned during the agreement the only threat that we came accross was runtime issue.
 Since the fixed-length representations of the reports is being generated jointly, it seemed to be hard to save computation time.
 Hence, the SABD model is slower based on Siamese neural networks.
 In-Order to reduce the runtime, we looked for many alternative sources.
 ## First Approach :